Course Descriptions for Financial Literacy

 PREREQUISITE: instructor recommendation

-Alignment to the Iowa Core in Financial Literacy Grades 9-12: The financial literacy standards promote the goal of financial capability.
+Alignment to College Board’s Advanced Placement Macroeconomics Course and Exam Description, College Board’s Advanced Placement Microeconomics Course and Exam Description, and the Iowa Academic Standards for Social Studies: Financial Literacy Grades 9-12: The financial literacy standards promote the goal of financial capability.
 The standards focus on setting goals, saving and spending, credit and debt, investing, and measuring financial risk.